codewithtarde9370/FTB_link/README.md

 - **Link Expiry:** Implement link expiration based on user-specified time.
-- **Analytics:** Add features to track how many times each shortened URL has been visited.
 - **QR Code Generation:** Generate QR codes for each shortened link for easier mobile access.